Chevrolet Europe: Spark

 Initially unveiled as a concept under the name "Beat" during the New York International Auto show in 2007, the Spark is aimed at targeting a younger urban market with a need for value, fuel economy and practicality.
 Along with two other concepts referred to as Trax and Groove, Chevrolet invited the public to vote on their site for which one they preferred.
-Upon winning and going into general production, Beat was first unveiled in Europe at the 2009 Geneva Motor Show under the namebadge, Spark.
+Upon winning and going into general production, Beat was first unveiled in Europe at the 2009 Geneva Motor Show under the name badge, Spark.
 Some of the revisions from the original Beat concept, to the final production line Spark, include a more-rounded nose and larger headlights.
 Upon going on sale, the Spark took over from the Matiz, which had been badged as a Chevrolet in recent years, and available in 1.0- and 1.2-litre variants.
 The underpinnings made it a sister car to the Opel/Suzuki joint venture which produced the Suzuki Splash and latest generation Opel Agila.
 These cars supplemented the petrol engines available in the Spark with a GM 1.3 diesel engine.